itsnayabsd/website/_drafts/photography-concepts.md

 Lense with focal lenght between 35 to 50 mm.
 These lenses captures images which seems real in nature to human eye.

 ### Telephoto lense
 A 70-200mm f/2.8 lense.
 Minimizes distortion.
 We can stay far away from object.
+Bulky.
 ### Tilt shift lense.
 A 17mm lense.
 Has the ability of a wide angle lense.
 And at the same it can tilt and shift to minimize the distortions.
 <!--after two or more paragraphs-->